Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Top specialties: Treating PTSD, Mental Health, Rehabilitation

-Imagine people with PTSD experience.
+Imagine people with PTSD experiences.
 That’s right — they have traumatic memories.
 Now, VR can treat post-traumatic stress disorder (PTSD).

 At the USC Institute for Creative Technologies, they have been working on delivering therapy using VR.
-Skip Rizzo, director for medical virtual reality at the USC Institute for Creative Technologies cites, they had first used VR to treat PTSD around 2003.
+Skip Rizzo, director of medical virtual reality at the USC Institute for Creative Technologies, cites that they first used VR to treat PTSD around 2003.

 The team created the BRAVEMIND VR Exposure Therapy software at the University of Southern California Institute for Creative Technologies, which was updated to run on the latest state-of-the-art VR equipment.